 Do I need a referral to see a dermatologist?

 A referral from your GP would be ideal, as a referral will enable you to claim part of the consultation fees.
 Additionally some procedures such as injections, surgery & laser for acne scarring can be partially claimed on Medicare.
-If you do not have a referral, we can arrange one for you.

 Davin’s Perspective on treating acne cysts

 The treatment of acne cysts will depend on the type of cyst.
 Large inflammatory (red & angry) cysts are treated with a course of steroid injections and antibiotics which can reduce inflammation.
 Smaller, more resistant cysts located on the cheek, and chin areas are best extracted.
-These small cysts (microcomedones) lie in the deeper layers of the skin, and are usually resistant to chemical peels, microdermabrasion and creams.
+These small cysts (microcomedones) lie in the deeper layers of the skin, and are usually resistant to chemical peels, microdermabrasion, and creams.

 We use a technique called erbium drilling (sounds painful, but it isn’t) to extract these cysts.
 A 1mm erbium spot laser is used to drill a very tiny hole in the skin’s surface.
 The laser provides an avenue to extract the cyst wall and it’s contents, and once treated, cysts are gone!
-Laser treatment of cysts are painless because we use a local numbing cream, and side effects are very, very rare.
+Laser treatment of cysts is painless because we use a local numbing cream, and side effects are very, very rare.
 Deeper isolated cysts that are hard and lumpy are best excised.
-I usually work in with a plastic surgeon to remove these type of cysts.
+I usually work in with a plastic surgeon to remove these types of cysts.

 Of final note, preventing cysts from recurring is very important, vitamin A, either in a cream or tablet can be very effective.

 Disclaimer: I do not treat acne nor do I treat acne cysts.
 My work is focused in the management of severe & recalcitrant acne scars.
 For treatments of cysts, please consult my medical colleagues or the clinical team @cliniccutis